Indonesia Expat

 Vice President Ma’ruf Amin is aiming to boost access to better welfare for disabled people in the workforce, regardless of their limitations, as he marks International Disability Day.

-“The government will continue to strive to improve access to basic services, such as education, health, and employment opportunities for people with disabilities, in an effort to ensure the fulfilment of basic rights and to increase the dignity and independence of people with disabilities,” remarked the Vice President.
+“The government will continue to strive to improve access to basic services, such as education, health, and employment opportunities for people with disabilities, to ensure the fulfilment of basic rights and to increase the dignity and independence of people with disabilities,” remarked the Vice President.

 Disabled people should be able to expect to be able to lead an independent existence, with employment, status, and income.
 “Data shows that people with disabilities are more likely to not go to school and to have less opportunity to participate in the labour market.
 Moreover, their spending rate is also 30 percent higher than other families,” he added.